ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 specification.

-In a single test suite, similar or related requirements are grouped into one test case, and the test cases on the same command or operation are grouped into one scenario.
+In a single test suite, similar or related requirements are grouped into one test case.
+Test cases on the same command or operation are grouped into one scenario.

 The technical specifications listed in the following table are included